on sabbatical Fall 2025

 He teaches courses in cell biology, immunology, animal development, marine science, and health studies.
 His research program utilizes marine orgnisms as model experimental systems for studying basic aspects of cell structure and function, particularly how cells move, change shape, and divide.

+Six hours classroom a week.
 Prerequisites: One 200-level BIOL course.
-For Neuroscience majors, prerequisite is NRSC 200.
+For Neuroscience majors only, prerequisite is 132 and PSYC 125 and NRSC 200.